Amateur Radio Emergency Service® (ARES)

 How to Get Involved in ARES

-Print out this form and submit it to your local Emergency Coordinator.
+Fill out the ARES Registration form and submit it to your local Emergency Coordinator.

 • You need to be equipped with sustaining skills.
 What if when you get to a location, there is no food and the sleeping conditions are undesirable?
 Before you leave on your assignment, you need to make sure you have coping skills that enable you to be able to do your job operating under the conditions you are assigned to—from hardship conditions to making sure you’re able to work the equipment.